raihahahan/portfolio/content/posts/MakeMySheet-Design-Doc.md

 * Telegram endpoints use a custom middleware that checks the bot token (stored as an environment variable) and the Telegram user ID against the RegisteredTelegramUser database.
 This ensures that only authenticated and authorised Telegram users can access the endpoints, as registration requires explicit user consent via the Telegram app.

-## CI/CD Pipeline and Microservices Architecture

-Our application follows a microservices architecture with each service in its own GitHub repository.
-Each repository has two workflows for development and production.
-The workflows trigger Docker builds on pull requests, run unit tests, and push images to the Docker registry.
-The production workflow SSHs into the AWS server, pulls the new Docker images, and runs them.
-We enforce PRs to the development branch first and only merge to the main branch once checks are complete.

 ## ML Service: Pop2Piano and MIDI Conversion

 The core functionality of our app relies on the Pop2Piano model, which converts pop music audio to MIDI.
 We use Spotify's Basic Pitch model for instrument detection, and the output is then converted to a PDF piano score.